stv707/ansible-x/README.md

 - This repo will be removed on Final Day of Training Delivery, Please clone / download an offline copy ASAP.
 - DO NOT share ANY of the content of this repo on public domain.
 - You need RH294 official student guide to use the practice ( which is downloadable when you attend the training )
+- the lab prefix command will not work on NON training machine (you don't need them because the folders RH_294_exercise contains all the practice that the lab prefix creates )

 Thank You : @banditbroz